Stephen-ODriscoll/PlutoUtils/docs/string.md

     - When 2 separators occur consecutively, a blank string will be added to the returned strings.

 ### split_any_of()
-Takes a split string and a separator string.
-Splits the split string where an element equals any element in the separator string.
+Takes a split string and a separators string.
+Splits the split string where an element equals any element in the separators string.
 Returns a **std::vector** of strings.

 ### replace()
 Takes a modify string, a find string and a replace string.
 Looks through the modify string for the find string and replaces it with the replace string.